bernhardAxonIvy/doc/source/engine-guide/administration/standard-processes.rst

 To customize default pages, you must implement processes with a predefined process start signature.
-Checkout the process :file:`Processes/Workflow/Home` in the JsfWorkflowUI which also overrides all types of default pages.
-The JsfWorkflowUI can be found in :file:`[engineDir]/projects/JsfWorkflowUi.iar`.
+Checkout the process :file:`Processes/Workflow/Home` in the BasicWorkflowUI which also overrides all types of default pages.
+The BasicWorkflowUI can be found over the **Ivy Projects Importer**.

 The following default pages can be customized: